SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 The following table lists the configurable parameters of the SonarQube chart and their default values.

-### Deprecation Notice of applicationNodes

-We deprecated `applicationNodes` with capital **A**, you can still use it for the current version, but it will be removed in the next one.

-We advise everyone to rename `applicationNodes` to `applicationNodes`.
+> **DEPRECATION NOTICE: ApplicationNodes values should be renamed to applicationNodes.** We deprecated `ApplicationNodes` (with capital **A**); you can still use it for the current version, but it will be removed in the next one.
+We advise everyone to rename `ApplicationNodes` to `applicationNodes`.
+More information can be found [in the section above](#applicationnodes-renamed-to-applicationnodes).

 ### Search Nodes Configuration